Dr Andrew Logan Wellington Eye Centre

 Vision loss or changes

 Rarely, you may experience a loss in quality of vision due to surgical complications.
-Some people also may not see as sharply or clearly as they did with glasses or contacts prior to having laser eye surgery.
+Some people may not see as sharply or as clearly as they did with glasses or contacts prior to having laser eye surgery.
 This can occur if the reshaping of the cornea to correct vision, or the healing of the corneal surface, has resulted in a complication.
 If this occurs, it may be possible to improve vision with further laser surgery, or it may be necessary to wear glasses or contacts to achieve satisfactory vision.

 Ectasia

-If ectasia does develop after laser eye surgery, a procedure called corneal collagen cross linking will usually be carried out.
+If ectasia develops after laser eye surgery, a procedure called corneal collagen cross linking will usually be carried out.
 Cross linking strengthens the cornea and will stop further distortion of the cornea.
 Vision may still be poor and it may be necessary to wear glasses or contacts to get good vision.

 How can you avoid complications from laser eye surgery?